3scale/porta/INSTALL.md

 ruby -v
 ```

-> Mac OS X 10.13 comes with 2.3.7 but you might also use [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/) to install your own ruby version.
+> Mac OS X 10.13 comes with 2.3.7 but you can also use [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/) to install your own ruby version.

 #### Node version